We are an international group of experts in childhood feeding and eating disorders;

 We recognize and honor the intrinsic worth of every individual, regardless of age, disability, sex, gender identity, race, body size, religion or belief, or sexual orientation.
 We strive to create a learning community that celebrates diversity, inclusion and embodied wellness.

-We recognize that racist and patriarchal power structures and public policy profoundly impact health and wellness.
+We recognize that racist and patriarchal power structures profoundly impact public policy that directly and indirectly effect health and wellness.
 Examples include: perinatal mortality statistics for Black mothers, poverty, and food insecurity.
-In the US context, there are also healthcare access disparities, a lack of paid time off and parental leave, and food deserts.
+In a US context, there are also healthcare access disparities, a lack of paid time off and parental leave, and food deserts.

 We believe that access to enough food is a basic human right.